Print

 Instructions

-2. Mix & form the burger patties: Add the ground beef, onion soup seasoning mix, Worcestershire sauce & kosher salt to a large mixing bowl.
+2. Mix and form the burger patties: Add the ground beef, onion soup seasoning mix, Worcestershire sauce and kosher salt to a large mixing bowl.
 Using your hands, mix just until well combined.
 Be careful not to overmix as it yields a dryer, tougher burger.
 Divide the mixture into 4 equal portions.
 Press each portion into a 1-inch thick burger patty.
 Use your thumb to press a slight indent in the center of each burger patty.

 3. Grill the burgers: Place the burger patties on the grill grates, directly over the flame.
 Grill 3 minutes per side for medium doneness.
 If you prefer a less/more done burger, grill for 1 minute less/more.
 If making a cheeseburger, add the cheese to the burger patties in their last minute of grilling.
 Toast the St Pierre Brioche Burger Buns while you’re at it – see below!

 4. Serve the French onion burgers: Build your burgers as desired.
-At our house, the toasted St Pierre brioche buns get a quick schmear of Dijonnaise, topped with leafy lettuce, a French onion burger, crispy bacon, & caramelized onions.
+At our house, the toasted St Pierre brioche buns get a quick schmear of Dijonnaise, topped with leafy lettuce, a French onion burger, crispy bacon, and caramelized onions.
 Serve immediately.
 Enjoy!

-Toppings & Condiments:
+Toppings and Condiments:

 • Dijonnaise: Add all listed ingredients to a small bowl, whisking to combine.
 Feel free to add a hint of honey for some honey-mustard vibes, or a dash of your favorite spice blend.
 Set aside, or store in an airtight container in the refrigerator for up to 5 days.

 • Easiest Crispy Bacon: Preheat the oven to 375 degrees F. Line a large baking sheet with aluminum foil for easy clean-up.
 Place the bacon on the prepared baking sheet.
-Bake for 10-12 minutes, until the rendered & crisp as desired.
-Remove from the oven & transfer the bacon to a paper towel-lined plate.
+Bake for 10-12 minutes, until the rendered and crisp as desired.
+Remove from the oven and transfer the bacon to a paper towel-lined plate.
 Serve immediately or store in an airtight container in the refrigerator for up to 5 days.

 Notes

 • Stovetop burgers: If you do not have access to an outdoor grill, you can also cook these French onion burgers on the stovetop.
 Rather than using a grill pan, I suggest using a well-seasoned cast-iron skillet.
 Add 1 tablespoon of olive oil to the skillet over medium-high heat.
-Once hot, add the French onion burgers, working in batches as needed to avoid overcrowding the pan, & cook according to Step 3 of Recipe Directions, above.
+Once hot, add the French onion burgers, working in batches as needed to avoid overcrowding the pan, and cook according to Step 3 of Recipe Directions, above.

-• Make-ahead French onion burgers (10-minute meal prep): French onion burger patties can be mixed & formed up to 3 days in advance.
+• Make-ahead French onion burgers (10-minute meal prep): French onion burger patties can be mixed and formed up to 3 days in advance.
 Follow Step 2 of Recipe Directions above.
 Transfer the formed patties to an airtight container, separating them with a piece of wax or parchment paper.
 Refrigerate for up to 3 days.
-When you’d like to make your French onion burgers, simply preheat the grill & get cookin’ – easy!
+When you’d like to make your French onion burgers, simply preheat the grill and get cookin’ – easy!